Tag: food finds

 -

-I have been following along with Phil and Michaela of The Hungry Travellers for years as they have traveled the world, had amazing cultural experiences, and given the all time greatest example of what retirement should be.
-They are constantly packing their bags and heading out for adventures in incredible places.
-I always look forward…
+I had been following along with Phil and Michaela of The Hungry Travellers as they traveled the world sharing incredible destinations, cultural experiences, and what might just be the ultimate example of retirement done right.
+They always seemed to be packing their bags for another adventure, and I loved following along through each new country…